francoisgermain/SpeechDenoisingWithDeepFeatureLosses/Readme.md

 <a name="top"></a>
 #  Speech Denoising with Deep Feature Losses
 This is a Tensorflow implementation of our Speech Denoising Convolutional Neural Network trained with Deep Feature Losses.
+See [here](https://ccrma.stanford.edu/~francois/SpeechDenoisingWithDeepFeatureLosses/) for audio examples.

 Contact: [François Germain](mailto:francois@ccrma.stanford.edu)